webjay/npm-search-store/ReadMe.md

 - KEYWORDS

-  A required comma sparated list of keywords to search for.
+  A required comma separated list of keywords to search for.